 Tulsi, also called holy basil, is known as an adaptogen, or an agent that helps the body adapt to stress.
 According to an article published in the Journal of Ayurveda and Integrative Medicine, tulsi may also improve memory and cognitive function, as well as alleviate symptoms of anxiety and depression.
 While most tulsi research is anecdotal, preliminary animal studies have indicated that tulsi’s antioxidant properties may help the body to recover from stress.

-An increasing amount of research is demonstrating a connection between digestive health (specifically, the amount of beneficial bacteria in the gut) and emotional wellbeing.
+An increasing amount of research is demonstrating a connection between digestive health (specifically, the amount of beneficial bacteria in the gut) and emotional well-being.
 In fact, researchers estimate that 90% of serotonin found in the body is manufactured in the digestive tract —all the more reason to keep it functioning smoothly with probiotic-rich foods like yogurt.
 According to a study conducted at the UCLA School of Medicine, eating yogurt twice a day may alleviate anxiety and stress.
-In the study, participants who consumed yogurt twice daily for one month demonstrated decreased activity in areas of the brain that control emotion and pain.
+In the study, participants who ate yogurt twice daily for one month demonstrated decreased activity in areas of the brain that control emotion and pain.